sushmaakoju/nlp-bio-bert/README.md

 The f1-score is very low and the true positives are significantly low and almost zero.
 This model and approach is not suitable and hence should not be considered.

-The only takeaway is that an O tag is very important in recognizing frequent sequence patterns towards training the model towards the NER task for this dataset with IOB tags.
+Summary of results: an O tag is very important in recognizing frequent sequence patterns towards training the model towards the NER task for this dataset with IOB tags.

-BIO tag sequence with ”en_core_web_md”:
+### BIO tag sequence with ”en_core_web_md”:

 Given that Data analysis and statistical analysis of data sets surrounding words, tags and their corresponding frequencies and based on results from IB tag sequence from above section, the next natural assumption is to include O tag nevertheless.